blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 ### Datum

-Validators can access to an **additional section of data** payload attached to UTXOs called *datum*.\
-Datums, typically, store the current **status of the contract**.
+Validators have access to an additional section of data payload attached to UTXOs called *datum*, typically used to record the current state of the contract.

-In our case, the datum contains the addresses of the partecipants and the UNIX timestamp of the deadline:
+In our case, the datum contains the addresses of the players and of the oracle, and the deadline (a UNIX timestamp):

 <!-- ml because, like Aiken, it is a functional language -->
 ```ml